k-r-o-y/MotionCaptureDataVis./README.md

 This repository contains:

-	•	The final report (PDF)  ￼
+	•	The final report (PDF) in submissionFolder

-	•	The presentation slides
+	•	The presentation slides in submissionFolder

-	•	The creative narrative animation video (Data Forensic Artifact)
+	•	The creative narrative animation video (Data Forensic Artifact) in submissionFolder

-	•	All Python code used for data telemetry, occlusion simulation, 3D visualisation, and real-time demo systems
+	•	All Python code used for data telemetry, occlusion simulation, 3D visualisation, and real-time demo systems in submissionFolder

-	•	Additional research materials not included in the final submitted package
+	•	Additional research materials not included in the final submitted package outside submissionFolder

 Final Submission Package